 In the middle of a cold Chicago winter, my mom and I were lucky enough to escape Chiberia for the sunny beaches of Riviera Maya.
 A three night stay at the Grand Velas Riviera Maya was exactly what the doctor ordered for us.

-Grand Velas Riviera Maya has been rated a AAA Five Diamond resort.
+Grand Velas Riviera Maya is a AAA Five Diamond resort.
 This luxurious resort features 539 suites, eights restaurants, and is spread out across three different properties: the Zen Grand, Ambassador, and the Grand Class.
 The luxurious Grand Velas Riviera Maya resort resides in the luscious jungle, along a beautiful stretch of the Mayan Riviera.
 It is built directly into the local landscape, ensuring an authentic natural experience both for jungle lovers and beach bums.

 A Zen Vacation